Camp Firefly Sisters, Chapters 1-5

 The bus was too full for me to sit alone, which was the obvious preference when I didn’t know anybody else on the ride.
 Alex was behind me, telling me to take a seat, and the bus driver had already shut the doors behind us.
 I was still in a somewhat dazed state from what Mckenna had revealed to me, my head spinning from the insane concept that she had signed me up as a camper and everyone here seemed to buy it without so much as batting an eye.

 It was still too fresh for me to fully believe it.
 There was no way I looked as young as all the girls before me on the bus, even if I was wearing the same t-shirt they were.
 Being on the smaller side did make the occasional person assume my sister was the older one, or that I wasn’t quite old enough to buy a ticket for an R rated movie even when I went with a group that was otherwise the same age.
-But, thirteen?
+But, twelve?
 Absolutely not.

 As badly as I wanted to insist to Alex that this was all a big misunderstanding or, more accurately, an intentional ‘mix-up’ that Mckenna had caused, I didn’t want to cause a scene while Alex and I were somewhat the center of attention due to being the only two girls currently standing on the bus.
 She also seemed to be good friends with my sister, which meant Alex either wouldn’t believe me or would commit to what I was still hoping was some kind of hazing/prank/whatever.